Updated: Apr 25

 In the same second, my consciousness self was pulled into the vast never-endingness.
 I realized that this infiniteness was infinitely powerful and that my parents and I, and all of us, came from this power.
 In other words, God and the condition of infinity, are one in the same.

 I understood the meaning of the words that entered my mind that had confounded me: the space inside my room is enclosed, while the space beyond it is infinite.

 I was led by the transcendent power to experience more wondrous things during this vision.
 I told no one of these happenings, and had no other visions for forty years.

 Forty years later, I had two transcendent visions.
 In the first vision, I was taken through a series of mind-bending steps, and was guided to barely touch the white light of heaven.
-The immensity of the love I felt shocked me into ending the vision.
+The immensity of the unconditional love I felt shocked me into ending the vision.
 In the second vision, two weeks later, I actually did enter the white light of heaven.

 I shared my transcendent experiences with Gregory D. Alles, a former chairman of the Philosophy and Religious Studies Department at Western Maryland College (McDaniel College since 2002).
 I also shared my experiences with Sister Margaret McKenna, who is an international speaker on non-violence with a PhD in divinity from the University of Pennsylvania.
 After considering all aspects of my descriptions, both found my experiences credible.
 The sister called me a “modern- day prophet,” and as a result of Gregory Alles’s review, my experiences were featured in the “Transcendence” section of the Philadelphia Inquirer in an article called “Shedding Light on Visions of the Divine Light.”